 Confluence: Environmental History and Science & Technology Studies.
 Spring 2017, by Sara Pritchard, Department of Science and Technology Studies, Cornell University.
 Syllabus (pdf).

-This course examines the confluence of two fields: environmental history and the social and historical studies of science and technology (STS).
-Although preliminary scholarship has begun to demonstrate the fruitful integration of these fields, a number of methodological and theoretical tensions remain.
-Some of these tensions include the social construction of “nature;” nature as a historical actor or agent; accounts of the emergence of “environmental” “problems;” constructivist models of science and technology; and scholars’ use of scientific and technical sources to assess environmental change.
-This class therefore examines a number of scholarly debates about key terms, definitions, and categories (both historical actors’ and analysts’), knowledge-making about “nature” and human interactions with non-human nature, and the concept of agency.
+This course examines the confluence of two fields: environmental history and the social and historical studies of science, technology, and medicine (STS).
+Although preliminary scholarship has begun to explore the fruitful integration of these fields, a number of methodological and theoretical tensions remain.
+Some of these tensions include the social construction of “nature”; nature as a historical actor or agent; accounts of the emergence of “environmental” “problems”; constructivist models of science and technology; and scholars’ use of scientific and technical sources to assess environmental change.
+This reading-intensive seminar examines a number of scholarly debates about key terms, definitions, and categories (both historical actors’ and analysts’), knowledge-making about “nature” and human interactions with non-human nature, and the concept of agency.

 To a lay person, it would seem obvious that technology and environmental change have had intertwined history.
 Leave it to scholars, though, to come up with a more difficult way of going at history.
 Two fields with separate histories developed to study each topic, and only recently have many scholars focused on the junction between the two.
 Environmental history developed out of Western American history (where the impact of the environment on human history is especially clear), while the history of technology developed out of the history of science.
 Both have developed interests well afield from their parents.
 A few scholars have participated in both fields for many years, but only recently has the number become large enough to merit review articles and an organization.
 Envirotech is an interest group within the Society for the History of Technology; it meets at conferences of the American Society for Environmental History as well as Society for the History of Technology meetings.